pierreaubert/autoEQ/README.md

 ## Introduction

-The software can find the best EQ for you based on your measurement.
+The software can find the best EQ for you based on your measurements.
 There are extensive options to configure the optimiser.
 You can use a graphical version of the optimiser or a command line version.

 ## Building the optimiser